subhacom/argos/doc/install.rst

 YOLACT++ is an improved version of YOLACT that uses DCNv2 library for Deformable Convolution Network.
 This library comes with YOLACT source code (``yoact/external/DCNv2``).
+You can install it with pip:

+``pip install DCNv2``.

-To build this library you need CUDA toolkit from NVidia installed.
+To build this library on your own you need CUDA toolkit from NVidia installed.
 Also, you need the Visual Studio Build Tools described above.
 After that

 - First activate your conda environment where YOLACT and Argos are installed.